thearifismail/insights-service-deployer/README.md

 ./deploy.sh deploy
 ```

-Once deployed, you can verify the deployment by typing `bonfire namespace describe` and you will get the URL to use to access the console (`Gateway route`) and credentials to use (`Default user login`).
+Once deployed, the script will return the URL to use to access the console (`Gateway route`) and credentials to use (`Default user login`).

 Note: Since this won't deploy all the services, the frontpage has no content beside the menu, this is expected.